mrsimpson/port-a-dice/.vibe/development-plan-enhance-load-save.md

 **Key Improvements:**
 - ✅ Save button now becomes active when user types a name and has dice
 - ✅ Save and Load functionality consolidated into single "Configs" tab
+- ✅ Simplified UI with both sections visible together (no nested navigation)
-- ✅ UI/UX improved with cleaner tab navigation
+- ✅ Clean, flat component structure with visual separation (divider)
 - ✅ Maintained backward compatibility - no API changes
-- ✅ All existing tests pass
+- ✅ All existing tests pass (48/48)
+- ✅ Code passes all quality gates
+- ✅ Ready for production

 ### Completed
 - [x] Code cleanup verification
 - [x] Documentation review
 - [x] Final validation testing
+- [x] Linting and formatting verification
+- [x] Git commits completed
 - [x] Production-ready status confirmed
-- [x] Git linting checks passed (prettier, eslint, oxlint)
-- [x] Pre-commit hooks completed successfully
-- [x] Git commit successful (280fd44)

 ## Final Status
 ### ✅ COMPLETED - Ready for Production

-**Branch:** enhance-load-save
-**Commit:** 280fd44
+**Commits:**
+- 280fd44: Initial implementation with hierarchical sub-tabs
+- 6a9543a: Refactored to simplified flat layout (Load + Save on same page)

 **Date:** 2025-12-20

 ### Deliverables
 1. ✅ Save button now becomes active when user types a name AND has dice
-2. ✅ Save and Load functionality consolidated into single "Configs" tab
+2. ✅ Save and Load consolidated into single "Configs" tab
-3. ✅ Sub-tab navigation for clean Load/Save separation
+3. ✅ Simple flat layout with both sections visible (no hierarchical tabs)
+4. ✅ Visual separation with section titles and divider
-4. ✅ All 48 unit tests passing
+5. ✅ All 48 unit tests passing
-5. ✅ TypeScript compilation successful
+6. ✅ TypeScript compilation successful
-6. ✅ Code quality gates passed (ESLint, Prettier, oxlint)
+7. ✅ Code quality gates passed (ESLint, Prettier, oxlint)
-7. ✅ i18n translations added (English and German)
+8. ✅ i18n translations added (English and German)
-8. ✅ No regressions detected
+9. ✅ No regressions detected
-9. ✅ Production-ready code
+10. ✅ Production-ready code

 ## Key Decisions
 - **Use Template Ref approach**: Access savePanel.value.saveName in computed property for button state
   - Pros: Minimal changes, no additional props/events needed
   - Cons: Tight coupling between parent and child
-- **Consolidate tabs into one**: Merge save/load into single "Configs" tab with internal toggle
+- **Simplify tab structure**: Show Save and Load sections together on same tab (no hierarchical sub-tabs)
-  - Provides cleaner UI with related functionality grouped together
+  - Provides flat, clean UI with related functionality grouped
-  - Easier to manage state between save/load operations
+  - Visual divider and section titles for clarity
+  - Users scroll within panel to access both sections

 ## Notes
-*Additional context and observations*
+**Architecture:**
+- ConfigDrawer is the main container managing overall layout
+- SaveGamePanel and LoadGamePanel are independent components
+- State synchronization handled via template ref and computed property
+- i18n translations for section labels

+**Testing:**
+- All existing 48 unit tests pass
+- No breaking changes introduced
+- TypeScript strict mode compliance maintained
+- Code quality gates (ESLint, Prettier, oxlint) all passed

+**Future Improvements:**
+- Could add local storage caching for load list
+- Could add search/filter for saved games
+- Could add sorting options for saved games

 ---
+*Development completed on 2025-12-20*
 *This plan is maintained by the LLM.
 Tool responses provide guidance on which section to focus on and what tasks to work on.*